The statistical spread of transmission outages on a fast protection time scale based on utility data: Generative model of fast protection patterns

 (3b) Consider that the evolving pattern already has $\ge2$ lines, and another line in the network is to be added to the pattern.
 If there are lines in the network available to add at either a bus of degree 1 in the evolving pattern or at a bus of degree $\ge2$ in the evolving pattern, then the line is added to a bus of degree 1 in the evolving pattern with probability $p_{1+}^{\rm }$, and added to a bus of degree $\ge2$ with probability $1-p_{1+}^{\rm }$.
 However, for a modest fraction of evolving patterns, the network constrains which lines are available in the network to add to the pattern.
 If there are only lines in the network available to add at a bus of degree 1 in the evolving pattern, then the line is added at a bus of degree 1 in the evolving pattern.
 If there are only lines in the network available to add at a bus of degree $\ge2$ in the evolving pattern, then the line is added at a bus of degree $\ge2$ in the evolving pattern.
 If the network allows several choices of lines to add to the evolving pattern in one of these ways, then select one of the choices with equal probability.
 The calculation of $p_{1+}^{\rm }$ is explained in section~\ref{fitinnetwork}.

 (4) For the BPA network, if any line in the pattern has multiple circuits in parallel, outage one of the other parallel circuits with probability $p_{\ge 2}^{\rm circuits}$.

-Note that the objective is not to reproduce the observed patterns exactly but to be able to generate new patterns that are credible because they are statistically similar in key respects.
+\looseness=-1 Note that the objective is not to reproduce the observed patterns exactly but to be able to generate new patterns that are credible because they are statistically similar in key respects.
 If one wanted to use the exact patterns, then this could also be done directly from the specific historical patterns observed, but this lacks flexibility in the number and variety of samples, and since the larger patterns are rare, the historical patterns are only a limited sample of the possibilities.
 Our model is able to generate rare large patterns in new locations.
 There is a uniformity assumption that the same generative algorithm applies uniformly across the network, but this assumption is reasonable for this first generative model.
+Sometimes, it may be useful to consider simplified models that restrict the patterns generated.
+For example, the very simplest model adds a second adjacent line with probability 7\% to any given single line outage.

 Two samples of 1000 generated patterns for each transmission system are shown in Figs. \ref{patternsgeneratedBPA} and \ref{patternsgeneratedNYISO}.